bitboxer/parenting/berlin_childcare.md

 # Childcare in Berlin companies

 This is a list of companies that offers some form of childcare for their employees.
-Feel free to send a PR to add yours :heart: .
+Feel free to send a PR or an [email](mailto:bodo@tasche.me) to add yours :heart: .

 ## Childcare on site